IDMAJ FIFTEEN YEARS AFTER

-Neighborhoods Association Idmaj was created in a very critical period of time, highlighted by the International economic crisis, conflicts in the Middle East, the struggle for power in Africa and Asia, starvation in Sub-Saharan Africa, the outbreak of deadly diseases such as Ebola, and, mainly, the rise of extremism in different parts of the globe, and the increasing number of terrorist acts to inflict pain and destruction into our communities and nations.
+IDMAJ Foundation For Development (ex : Neighborhoods Association Idmaj) was created in a very critical period of time, highlighted by the International economic crisis, conflicts in the Middle East, struggle for power in Africa and Asia, starvation in Sub-Saharan Africa, the outbreak of deadly diseases such as Ebola, and mainly the rise of extremism in different parts of the globe, and the increasing number of terrorist and criminal acts to inflict pain and destruction into our communities and nations.

 Morocco was no exception to all these crises.
 The suicide bombings in Casablanca were an awakening call to tell us that we were not as safe as we thought to be.
 Idmaj emerged as a youth association engaged to respond to some of the above mentioned challenges.
-It was formed by young citizens, the majority high school and university students, determined to foster change.
+It was in 2006, when I gathered a group of young high school students, determined to foster change, and founded IDMAJ Neighborhoods Association.
 As most of the members of the newly created association were from modest or poor neighborhoods, we decided to focus our struggle for dignity, social justice and opportunity, in marginalized, poor, underserved and underprivileged neighborhoods.

-We organized several workshops on citizenship, leadership, volunteerism, life skills and social mediation techniques.
-Once I created the first Cultural Center in Sidi Moumen in 2006, we established an ambitious educational, cultural and artistic program and organized countless activities which you will read about in this newsletter.
+We organized several workshops on citizenship, leadership, self confidence, volunteerism, life skills and social mediation techniques.
+Once I created the first Cultural Center in Sidi Moumen, in 2006 as well, we established an ambitious educational, cultural and artistic program and organized countless activities which you will read about in our newsletters.